4. The asylum request at the Ofpra

 • Itinerary section: copy the information that you provided to the Spada, in particular the date of your arrival in France, which is an important piece of information;

-• Language: the Ofpra interview takes place in the language or dialect that was declared when registering the asylum application.
+• Language: the Ofpra interview takes place in the language or dialect that was declared when registering the asylum application (at the Guda or a “France-Asile” territorial center).
 If it is impossible to receive the services of an interpreter in that language, another language may be used if it is reasonable to think that you will also understand it.
-If the prefecture attributed the wrong language to your file, you can request that the Ofpra change this language;
+If the prefecture attributed the wrong language to your file, you can request that the Ofpra change this language (see factsheet n°2);

 • Asylum story section: this is the most important section because an asylum request is a request for protection based on your life story and your fear of persecution (see below).